 Generally speaking, exporter countries with a low share of resource-based products in total exports tended to perform better in the last decade than those with high shares.
-Within Latin
+Within Latin America, Mexico and Costa Rica with low shares of resource-based exports performed relatively well, while Brazil, Colombia and Venezuela, with high shares of resource-based exports, did not do very well.

-57 This was the case, for example, of unworked diamonds, spirits, baker's wares and diamonds weighing less than 0.5 carat each.
+54 This was the case, for example, of unworked diamonds, spirits, baker's wares and diamonds weighing less than 0.5 carat each.
 It should be recognized that the distinction between DIF and HIGH-DIF products can be very difficult in some cases.

-58 This was the case of, for example, frozen shrimps and coffee, nesoi, not roasted, not decaffeinated.
+55 This was the case, for example, of frozen shrimps and coffee, nesoi, not roasted, not decaffeinated.
 The prices of shrimp from Thailand, Ecuador and Indonesia follow the law of one price, but Chinese shrimps do not.
-Likewise, prices of coffee from Colombia, Guatemala and Indonesia follow the law of one price, but Brazil's prices are a determining factor in Brazil's changes in market share as compared to Colombia and Indonesia.
+Likewise, prices of Colombia, Guatemala and Indonesia follow the law of one price, but Brazil's prices is a determining factor in Brazil's changes in market share as compared to Colombia and Indonesia.
 In the case of nickel powders and flakes, Canada is the main supplier to the US and its price is not related to the prices of the other smaller suppliers: Australia, Finland and Russia.
 However, the prices of these three smaller suppliers seem to follow the law of one price, though there are insufficient data for a proper ADF test.
 See Appendix A (10), Graph (A-10.1).

-59 Long-term contracts between importers and exporters may have similar effects on prices as intra-firm trade.
+56 Long-term contracts between importers and exporters may have similar effects on prices as intra-firm trade.
 Products such as aluminium ores, for example, are known to be traded within firms or under long-term contracts.
 The stability of Canadian prices of unrefined copper, as opposed to the prices of Chile and Mexico, suggests either the presence of intra-firm trade or long-term contracts.
 See Appendix A (10), Graph (A-10.2).